The vantage point for Thailand's earliest sunrise

 To reach the waterfalls, head back to Highway 2112, continue north and be on the lookout for signs.
 The sign for Soie Sawan is obvious after around 15 km on the right, and then it’s another five or so km to the car park.
 Back on 2112, keep north for another 12 or so km and you’ll see brown signs pointing right to Saeng Chan and Thung Na Muang waterfalls.
 Not long after that right, another sign points right again to put you on a bumpy side road that continues south for 10 km until one sign points straight to Thung Na Muang and another points right to Saeng Chan.
 Another sign points west to Pha Chanadai.

-In 2015 the entry fee for foreign adults doubled to 400 baht.
+The entry fee for foreign adults is 400 baht.
 Tickets are generally required to see Soie Sawan and Saeng Chan waterfalls along with Pha Taem cliff and Sao Chaliang.
 If there’s enough time after hitting those, you might continue north up 2112 to Sam Phan Bok.